Is he emotionally unavailable or are you shutting him down?

 Sebastian Kraemer, author of The Fragile Male, published in the British Medical Journal, told ABC, "People are still ignorant of the biological and social disadvantages faced by the supposedly stronger sex.
 The attitude still is that if he is a boy then he will be a bit tougher."

-Here is what women still need to (admit, and) understand and men and their emotions:
+Here is what women still need to (admit, and) understand about men and their emotions:

 Women have to become more conscious of how men express emotion, and then respond more sensitively to their particular way of expressing themselves.
 We can better lead the men in our lives into expressing their emotions by respecting their sensitivity and helping them develop an emotional vocabulary (that we've spoken fluently since early childhood).